rbeauchamp/AutoLLaMo/README.md

 ## 📝 Contributing

 We value all the people who are interested in contributing to AutoLLaMo.
-If you want to contribute to this project, be sure to review the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you want to contribute to this project, be sure to review [Contributing to AutoLLaMo](CONTRIBUTING.md).
 It contains the necessary information about how you can start contributing and the guidelines we follow.

 ## 👥 Code of Conduct